rubys/showcase/README.md

 This is application that does exactly that, from data entry to scheduling, to generating of printed reports.

-# Getting up and running
+# Getting up and running - bare metal, one event

 Prerequisites:
 [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and